STCW Maritime First Aid

 offshore sailors.
 Skills learned will equip you with the practical

 ability to respond to medical emergencies aboard.
 Learn from

 qualified medical trainers who have at-sea and medical emergency

 experience and who know first-hand the unique challenges faced at sea.

 Flexible course options

-The flexible course format means seafarers or recreational boaters can complete the training level most applicable to their job, duties, certification requirements, or boating needs.Choose from a one day course or two day STCW qualifying maritime medic first aid course ideal for recreational boaters, new deck hands racing cruisers or off shore sailors to a week-long course for a designated on board medical officer.
+The flexible course format means seafarers or recreational boaters can complete the training level most applicable to their job, duties, certification requirements, or boating needs.Choose from a two day STCW qualifying maritime medic first aid course ideal for recreational boaters, new deck hands racing cruisers, off shore sailors or a five day course for a designated on board medical officer.

 STCW 10 Maritime Training

 STCW is the acronym for "The International Convention on Standards of Training, Certification and Watchkeeping for Seafarers" (or STCW), which sets qualification standards for masters, officers and watch personnel on seagoing vessels.
 These standards establish basic requirements on training, certification at an international level.
 The training requires seafarers to be provided first aid, survival and emergency training to ensure they are aware of the hazards and risks on vessels and can respond appropriately in an emergency.